Tiendil/tiendil-org-content/content/posts/2020-04-16-dungeon-generation-from-simple-to-complex/en.md

 1. Create a room from a single block.
 2. Add a block to the room, adjust it to a randomly selected wall.

-Let's try.
-To do this, we will create a `Room` class with a list of blocks.
+Let's create a `Room` class with a list of blocks.

 The `Room.expand` method will add a single random block to the room.